ClickHouse/ClickHouse/docs/en/operations/utilities/clickhouse-format.md

 Keys:

 - `--help` or`-h` — Produce help message.
-- `--query` — Formatting queries of any length and complexity.
+- `--query` — Format queries of any length and complexity.

 - `--hilite` — Add syntax highlight with ANSI terminal escape sequences.
 - `--oneline` — Format in single line.
 - `--quiet` or `-q` — Just check syntax, no output on success.